MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupConversationThread.md

----
+﻿---
 external help file: Microsoft.Graph.Groups-help.xml Module Name: Microsoft.Graph.Groups online version: https://learn.microsoft.com/powershell/module/microsoft.graph.groups/invoke-mgreplygroupconversationthread
 schema: 2.0.0
-ms.prod: groups
 ---

 # Invoke-MgReplyGroupConversationThread

 ## SYNOPSIS
 Reply to a thread in a group conversation and add a new post to it.
-You can specify the parent conversation in the request, or, you can specify just the thread without the parent conversation.
+You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupConversationThread](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupConversationThread?view=graph-powershell-beta)

 ## SYNTAX